-The NPPF46 emphasises the importance of the design of any new development which has to use high quality material and respect the character of the area.
-The need remains to protect wherever possible the environment and landscape (see EL policies above), listed buildings, heritage sites, agricultural, equestrian and Greenfield sites.
-There is a variety of different building styles and ages in both parishes, within and outside the two Conservation Areas.
+The NPPF46-emphasises the importance of the design of any new development which has to-use high quality material and respect the character of the area acknowledges that the creation of high quality, beautiful and sustainable buildings is fundamental to what the planning and development process should achieve.
+The need remains to protect wherever-possible the environment and landscape (see EL policies above), listed buildings, heritage-sites, agricultural, equestrian and Greenfield sites.
+There is a variety of different buildingmix of housing styles and ages periods in both parishes across the Plan Area, and within and-outside-the two Conservation Areas.

 Further guidance on quality of development required, especially design of buildings is provided by Test Valley Local Plan47 and Wiltshire Core Strategy48.
-The design guidelines in the document cover materials, roofs and eaves, walls and boundaries, windows and other associated issues such as avoiding uniform rows, adequate access, off street parking, space and gardens, open landscape and protecting views.
-Design guidelines, as illustrated in the WDVDS, are adopted in this NDP to cover both parishes.
+The design guidelines in the these document cover materials, roofs and eaves, walls and boundaries, windows and other associated issues such as avoiding uniform rows, adequate access, off street parking, space and gardens, open landscape and protecting views.
+The Design guidelines, as-illustrated in the WDVDS, are adopted in this NDP to cover both parishes the Plan Area.

-Developments with contemporary design appropriate to their location in or outside the conservation area and with access appropriate to their rural setting will be supported providing they are accompanied by an acceptable 49 Design and Access Statement.
+Developments with contemporary design appropriate to their location in or outside the conservation area and with access appropriate to their rural setting will be supported providing they are accompanied by an acceptable Design and Access Statement.